material-components/material-components-web/packages/mdc-textfield/README.md

 </div>
 ```

-Note that Text field boxes support all of the same features as normal text-fields, including help
+Note that Text field boxes support all of the same features as normal text-fields, including helper
 text, validation, and dense UI.

 #### CSS-only text field boxes